yuval-po/token-bucket-rate-limiter/README.md

 ## Basic Usage

-_Please note the following examples are actually pseudo-code, small errors may be possible_
+_Please note the following examples are not linted or checked by the compiler, small errors may be possible_

 ### Imperative
 The simplest form of usage is the imperative way- create a bucket instance and use it directly.